-The BSN Honors Program is designed to cultivate the best generic BSN students for graduate studies; including the option of entering the BSN to PhD Program in Nursing.
+The Bachelor of Science in Nursing Honors Program is designed to cultivate the best generic Bachelor of Science in Nursing students for graduate studies; including the option of entering the BSN-to-Ph.D.
+Program in Nursing.
 The program has clear admission and curriculum requirements and includes a mentoring program.
-The goals of the honors program are to:

 - Encourage scholarly achievement in talented and highly motivated students